nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `editMeeting i/INDEX [d/DATE] [st/START TIME] [et/END TIME] [dn/DESCRIPTION]`

 * Edits information about the meeting at the specific `INDEX`.
-* The index refers to the index number shown in the displayed meetings' list.
+* The `INDEX` refers to the index number shown in the displayed meetings' list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one optional detail must be modified.
 * Maintains values of details not edited by the command.